radeksm/qpid-quick-start/qpid_quick_start_guide.rst

 There is a wide range of possible Qpid configurations below examples presents

  a. basic configuration
  b.
-AMQP over SSL with Qpid
+Qpid AMQP over SSL
  c.
-Qpid in HA configuration
+Qpid in HA pair configuration

-In fact qpidd can be started without any configuration provided, in this way all default values will be taken.
+Qpidd daemon can be started without any configuration provided, in this way all default values will be taken.
 This is not recomended way of running Qpid but can be used for troubleshooting purposes.
 Below examples are not ment to be used for production environments, neither